Gender, Technology and Development (GTD) Journal

 - to encourage international scientific cooperation and understanding, and enhancing multi-disciplinary research.

-Gender, Technology and Development (GTD) journal is entering its 18th year of publication now.
-The journal has become an important tool for the dissemination of practice-oriented research on gender, technology and development.
+Gender, Technology and Development (GTD) has become an important tool for the dissemination of practice-oriented research on gender, technology and development.
 The total number of articles submitted to GTD had tripled between 2004 and 2013.
 During the last five years, the full-text downloads have increased dramatically, from 3,591 in 2006 to over 20,000 in 2013.
 The journal has achieved a Number 2 rank among Norwegian universities in 2012, which is the highest rank of excellence appointed to internationally refereed journals in Norway.
+The journal is now indexed in the Emerging Sources Citation Index (ESCI).
 The gains made by the GTD journal, continue to project Gender and Development Studies field in AIT as a regional center of scholarship in gender and development in Asia.
 It is our view that the strengths of the journal should be sustained and strengthened.

 The internationally-based members of the present editorial team of the journal are as follows: